 Another way to keep track of your child green card application status is to check your regular mail.
 USCIS should always mail official notices of case status updates to you.
 Although slower, mailed notices will often contain additional information.
 For example, when USCIS updates your status online to “Request for Evidence Sent,” you may not see all the details online.
 But the mailed notice will further explain what’s going on and what you need to do so USCIS can continue processing your child’s green card application.

 Whichever method you use, getting a case received status update is just the beginning of the process.
-If you need extra assistance understanding your child’s green card application case status, check out our Ask an Attorney program to speak with an independent lawyer for just $24/month.
+If you need extra assistance understanding your child’s green card application case status, an immigration attorney may be helpful.